imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/whisper.md

-!!! warning
-    This page is still ongoing modifications.
-Please check back after some time or [contact me](mailto:mohitmayank1@gmail.com) if it has been a while!
-Sorry for the inconvenience :pray:

 ## Introduction

 - Whisper is an open source multi-task audio model released by OpenAI.
 It is an ASR system that works on 97 different languages *(including english)* and can even perform translation from other languages to english.